 2. Responsible persons

-Whenever it is suspected or known that a fraud has occurred, in any service, the matter should be immediately reported to the relevant manager/Director who will immediately inform the Assistant Chief Executive.
+Whenever it is suspected or known that a fraud has occurred, in any service, the matter should be immediately reported to the relevant manager/Director who will immediately inform the DFCS and the AAM.

 3. Initial evaluation